vahid-ronash/adminsPanel/README.rst

 TODO
 ----

-- Setup translation tool
 - run e2e test by protractor
-- copy and customize template files into it
+- build All todo in code
+- use angular-translate